New Developments and Proposed Projects

 2019 – Woodbridge Lane, City of Vaughan

-Woodbridge Lane is a new mixed-income 162-unit apartment building, located at 275 Woodbridge Avenue in the City of Vaughan, that offers affordable housing for families, individuals and seniors.
+Woodbridge Lane is a mixed-income 162-unit apartment building, located at 275 Woodbridge Avenue in the City of Vaughan, that offers affordable housing for families, individuals and seniors.

 2016 - Richmond Hill Hub, City of Richmond Hill